jtallison/ddem-sound-design/content/Music-Fundamentals/Unit1_Music_Fundementals/index.md

 ### Other Scales

-Tin addition to the major and minor scales there are SEVERAL others.
-In this course we will only discuss 3 of them.
+in addition to the major and minor scales there are SEVERAL others.
+In this course, however, we will only discuss 3 of them.

 #### Chromatic Scale